manubot/rootstock/CONTRIBUTING.md

 ## Reference metadata

-The Manubot workflow requires the bibliographic details for references (the set of all cited works) as CSL (Citation Style Language) Items (also known as citeproc JSON](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#csl-json-items)).
+The Manubot workflow requires the bibliographic details for references (the set of all cited works) as CSL (Citation Style Language) Items (also known as [citeproc JSON](http://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html#csl-json-items)).
 The Manubot attempts to automatically retrieve metadata and generate valid citeproc JSON for references, which is exported to `output/references.json`.
 However, in some cases the Manubot fails to retrieve metadata or generates incorrect or incomplete citeproc metadata.
 Errors are most common for `url` references.